Sunehildeep/GPT-Portfolio-2023/README.md

 - **Customization**: The portfolio adapts to each visitor's interests, ensuring a unique experience for everyone.
 - **Easy Integration**: The code is designed for easy integration with existing portfolio websites, making it accessible to all.

-## Usage

-To deploy this dynamic portfolio on your own website, follow these steps:

-1. Clone this repository to your local machine.
-2. Customize the content and styling to fit your personal brand.
-3. Host the modified files on your web server or deploy using a platform like GitHub Pages.

 ## Credits

-This project wouldn't be possible without the incredible advancements in AI technology, particularly GPT, developed by OpenAI.
+This project wouldn't be possible without the incredible advancements in AI technology, particularly Gemini, developed by Google.
 Special thanks to the open-source community for their contributions and support.

 ## Get Started

 Experience the future of portfolio presentation by visiting [My Dynamic Portfolio](https://sunehildeepsingh.com/).
 Every visit offers a new journey in personalized interaction.

-For more information or inquiries, feel free to contact me at [Your Email Address].
+For more information or inquiries, feel free to contact me at nsunehil@gmail.com

 Thank you for exploring my Dynamic Portfolio project!